grafana/grafana/docs/sources/features/datasources/elasticsearch.md

 > Only available in Grafana v6.3+.

-There are two parameters, `Message field name` and `Level field name`, that can optionally be configured from the data source settings page that determine which fields will be used for log messages and log levels when visualizing logs in [Explore]({{< relref "../explore" >}}).
+There are two parameters, `Message field name` and `Level field name`, that can optionally be configured from the data source settings page that determines which fields will be used for log messages and log levels when visualizing logs in [Explore]({{< relref "../explore" >}}).

 For example, if you're using a default setup of Filebeat for shipping logs to Elasticsearch the following configuration should work: